AP Glossary

 Why this matters for advantage play

 Triggers come in two flavors: the in-game event that fires the bonus and the player-side trigger point that justifies sitting down.
 Both matter.
-Confuse them and you'll either walk past +EV or sit at games that haven't earned a play yet.
+Confuse them and you'll either walk past live plays or sit at games that haven't earned one yet.

 Cross-Reference